|Sign up for neighborhood issue email lists||Donate||Blog||Contact||Search|

 |Home||About Craig||Platform||Help Craig||Endorsements||Council Actions|

-You will get a good idea of what I've been doing and what I believe in by spending some time on my website and reading some of the letters and emails I've written over the years as well as viewing the reports of the various Committee meetings I've chaired.
+You will get a good idea of what I've been doing and what I believe in by spending some time on my website and reading some of the letters and emails I've written over the years, as well as viewing the reports of the various Committee meetings I've chaired.

-I ask for your support and your NUMBER 1 VOTE once more this November 8th.
-It won't be an easy race, but with your help, we can make sure that the things we care about continue to have a passionate advocate at City Hall.
+I ask for your support and your NUMBER 1 VOTE once more this November 5th.
+It won't be an easy race, but by working together we can make sure that the things we care about continue to have a passionate advocate at City Hall.

 Craig Kelley home